 -

-RE: Critical thinking VS Copy paste
+RE: Critical thinking VS Copy pasteposted in 3.0 Teaching in the 21st Century Competition@Sanaa

 That’s a great strategy!
 Open-ended questions challenge students to think beyond surface-level answers.
-I often ask “Why do you think so?” or “Can you think of another way to solve this?” to push their reasoning deeper. -
+I often ask “Why do you think so?” or “Can you think of another way to solve this?” to push their reasoning deeper.

-@Sanaa I love this approach!
+RE: Creating a No-Blame Cultureposted in 3.0 Teaching in the 21st Century Competition@Sanaa I love this approach!
 I remind students that mistakes are part of the learning process by saying things like, “Every error shows us what to focus on next” or “This is just a step toward getting stronger.”
 I avoid blame and instead use words like “next time” and “improve” to keep the focus forward.
 Reflection journals or group discussions also help students own their progress without feeling discouraged.